 To keep it simple and create impact at this moment we advise: join existing landscape initiatives in countries where you source or where you wish to have a positive impact on sustainable land use, and actively add to their quality and scale.
 A strong multi stakeholder basis may be already be there in "Produce Conserve and Include compacts" such as in Sorriso or Maranhão, Brazil.
 In the Argentine Chaco or Paraguayan Atlantic zone or Chaco, engagement with producers is being done and needs to be built further over times to come.

 Companies downstream can contribute to for example farmer training, reforestation/restoration, the implementation of better technologies, support to local communities to produce food (e.g. cassava and vegetables), support to farmers' land registration (CAR or other), traceability pilots, and last not least by targeted certification and credit buying from within the area of the landscape initiative to support the application and recognition of responsible and DCF soy production.

 The landscape/jurisdictional programs downstream companies support can, but need not necessarily, match their physical sourcing.
 Soy being a commodity your supply may come from many different regions, depending on price, timing, availability, risks, but your company can select and support 1-2 risk areas for support.
 Risk averse sourcing under EUDR thus may be well matched by support to genuine conversion (or otherwise high-) risk areas.
-In practice this has been very hard to explain so far to the European commission and many others who just focus on the traceability and EU supply as if this would solve local problems, but targeted landscape support is even needed extra in the new EUDR context.
+Also, in the overall soy sourcing regions, due to legality and human rights issues, as well as growing species extinction risks, there may not be de facto any "low risk" areas for companies.
+Traceability is needed everywhere.